LEARNAcademy/syllabus/cat-tinder/connecting/fetch-read.md

-# Cat Tinder Fetching Cats
+# Cat Tinder Read Functionality Fetch

 ## Overview
 - It is time to connect our applications!